agiratech-ahil/IDMS_POC/README.md

 ```bash
 npm install -g vite
 ```
-now your code should be served.
+now your code should be served with npm start.
 Unlike CRA based servers, Vite does not open the browser automatically.

 You need to manually open the browser and enter the URL and port displayed in the terminal.
 After than, you cant start coding and see your changes in an instant.